nooloop/Discrete2BinaryEncodings/benchmarking_dataset/README.md

 ## Contents

 This folder contains a single generation script.
-The generated `.cfn` files are not committed to the repository (they number in the tens of thousands); they are produced on demand and stored on the compute cluster.
+The generated `.cfn` files are not committed to the repository, but can be produced on demand.

 ```
 benchmarking_dataset/